RindhiyaM/VSDS-/README.md

 ![last image](https://github.com/RindhiyaM/VSDS-/assets/173605041/dd0b1f19-1d61-4c7c-931d-b218ef7ffede)

-After determining the difference from executing the same function , the code can be optimized further.
+After determining the difference from executing the same function , the code can be optimized further.Hence the Automatic parking ticket vending machine is also determined in RISC V instructions using certain calculations